Ron Yang

 Teaching

-Strategic Management (Instructor, University of British Columbia, Spring 2024)
+Strategic Management (Instructor, University of British Columbia, 2024)

 Syllabus

 Ph.D.
-Industrial Organization II (Teaching Fellow, Harvard University, Spring 2019)
+Industrial Organization II (Teaching Fellow, Harvard University, 2019)

 Moment Inequalities Cookbook: Practical guide to moment inequalities and inference, based on "Alternative Models for Moment Inequalities" (Pakes 2010) and "A Practical Two-Step Method for Testing Moment Inequalities" (Romano-Shaikh-Wolf 2014).